 Signs That You Will Be Denied for Disability SSDI

 You may apply for Social Security Disability Insurance (SSDI) if a disabling condition prevents you from earning a living.
 Monthly SSDI payments can help you pay for food, shelter, and other basics.
+Learn about the signs that you will be denied for disability SSDI.

 Unfortunately, the U.S. Social Security Administration (SSA) denies most initial claims.
 If you’ve already submitted a claim in New York and haven’t heard back yet, you may want to familiarize yourself with signs that you will be denied for disability.
 You can appeal the SSA’s decision if they deny your claim, and an experienced lawyer can help you do so.